GoogleChrome/developer.chrome.com/site/en/blog/media-updates-in-chrome-75/index.md

 }
 ```

-Note that Decoding Info for encrypted media requires HTTPS.
+Note that decoding info for encrypted media requires HTTPS.

 Moreover, be aware that it may trigger a user prompt on Android and Chrome OS in
 the same way as `requestMediaKeySystemAccess()`.
 It won't show more prompts than